Public-Health-Scotland/covid-19_respiratory_surveillance_dashboard/README.md

 3. Run app from `shiny_app/app.R` to view app locally to check content.

 4. Obtain `shiny_app/deployment/deployment_secrets.R` from colleagues.
 Edit the paths to point to your local `shiny_app` folder.

+5. Go to `shiny_app/deployment/deploy_app.R` and set the `pra` flag to TRUE for deployment to password protected pre-release access site or FALSE for deployment to public site.

-Run to deploy the app.
+6. Source the script to deploy the app.

 ## Developing the R shiny app